-The original PlayStation 4 is already pushing 7 years after being first released in 2013, and with the release of the PlayStation 5 just right around the corner, it’s only fair to wonder, is buying a PS4 Pro in 2019 still worth it?
-Or, would interested gamers who don’t own a PlayStation 4 or PlayStation 4 Pro yet be better off waiting the extra year (or two) for the PlayStation 5?
+The original PlayStation 4 is already pushing 8 years after being first released in 2013, and with the release of the PlayStation 5 just right around the corner, it’s only fair to wonder, is buying a PS4 Pro in 2020 still worth it?
+Or, would interested gamers who don’t own a PlayStation 4 or PlayStation 4 Pro yet be better off waiting the extra few months for the PlayStation 5?

 Is It Worth Waiting for the PlayStation 5?

 Sony's official video comparing performance of PS4 Pro vs next-gen PlayStation pic.twitter.com/2eUROxKFLq

 — Takashi Mochizuki (@mochi_wsj) May 21, 2019

 First off, we’re not just talking about buying a PlayStation 4 in 2020 here.
 We’re talking about buying a PS4 Pro, the mid-cycle upgrade to the original PlayStation 4.
 It was released first in late 2016 and comes with a wide slew of improvements over the original 2013 release, including but not limited to, 4K support and smoother, higher frame rates.

 Back in December, we talked about the merits of buying a PS4 Pro then, and it made a lot of sense.

 It was the holiday season, and there were plenty of deals for the PlayStation 4 Pro and a 4K TV.
 Not to mention, we didn’t know much about the PlayStation 5 yet.
 We knew that it was coming, but we didn’t exactly know when, and what kind of improvements we should be expecting.